updated on 14 April 2026

 For more on what a vacation scheme entails, head to our Vacation schemes page.

-Law students must choose a law school at which to complete the Solicitors Qualifying Exam (SQE) preparation courses, the Legal Practice Course (LPC) (if they meet the Solicitors Regulation Authority’s (SRA) transitional arrangements), or a Bar course before completing a training contract with a law firm or pupillage with a barristers’ chambers.
+Law students must choose a law school at which to complete the Solicitors Qualifying Exam (SQE) preparation courses or a Bar course before completing a training contract with a law firm or pupillage with a barristers’ chambers.
 That said, applicants who’ve secured a training contract with a law firm will likely be required to complete any courses or preparation via a specified law school chosen by the firm.

-Non-law students pursuing the Bar must complete a law conversion course, such as the Graduate Diploma in Law (GDL), before they embark on a Bar course.
-Non-law students pursuing a career as a solicitor, who’ve not already started the GDL, must now pass both stages of the SQE.
-A law conversion is no longer a requirement as part of the SQE but non-law graduates are advised to complete conversion courses prior to starting SQE preparation.
-In fact, many firms that are continuing with the traditional training contract model are requesting that their future trainees complete specific conversion and preparation courses before sitting SQE1 and SQE2, and then starting the training contract with the firm.
+Non-law students pursuing the Bar must complete a law conversion course, such as the Postgraduate Diploma in Law (PGDL), before they embark on a Bar course.
+Non-law students pursuing a career as a solicitor must pass both stages of the SQE.
+Non-law graduates are advised to complete a conversion course prior to starting SQE preparation.
+In fact, many law firms will request that their future trainees complete specific conversion and preparation courses before sitting SQE1 and SQE2, and then starting the training contract with the firm.

 For more advice read ‘Non-law students: SQE and law conversion courses’.

-Candidates can apply for both the LPC and GDL through the Central Applications Board.
+Candidates can apply for postgraduate courses through the Central Applications Board.
 It operates a rolling system – that is, there’s no deadline by which to apply – but, as with most things, the earlier the better.

-Candidates can apply for SQE preparation courses directly via the university or law school and must book their SQE exams via the SRA’s website.
+For SQE preparation courses, candidates can apply directly via the university or law school and must book their SQE exams via the SRA’s website.
 Candidates must first create an account, activate it, log in and complete the pre-booking steps to be able to register and then book assessments.

 You apply for Bar courses directly via the university or law school.

 Aimed at first and second years, firm open days are a great way to experience the working environments and contrasting atmospheres at different law firms.
 It’s also the perfect opportunity for early networking.
-Often held in the winter and spring term, these can occur throughout the year.
+Although often held in the winter and spring term, these can occur throughout the year.

-Read our Meet the Recruiter profiles for insights into what law firms want from applicants and our Feature on 2023/24 open days and insight schemes.
+Read our Meet the Recruiter profiles for insights into what law firms want from applicants and our Feature on 2025/26 open days and insight schemes.
+Plus, keep an eye on the LawCareers.Net Events page for upcoming firm open days.

 The online Pupillage Gateway is the method by which aspiring barristers in their final year of undergraduate study must apply for pupillage.
 Be mindful of the closing deadline (usually the beginning of February); there’s no leeway when the Gateway shuts.
 Note that not all chambers use the gateway to recruit, but their deadlines often coincide with the Gateway's.

-Aside from a training contract, candidates can also now complete their QWE in up to four organisations, rather than one law firm (ie, the formalised training contract).
-However, it’s important to check what your shortlisted firms are doing in terms of accepting QWE because many firms will still require you to complete two years of training with them, regardless of how much separate QWE you’ve built up.
-That said, any experience you have that gives you the chance to develop the legal skills and knowledge required to practise as a solicitor; or some or all of the competencies on the SRA’s Statement of Solicitor Competence can count as QWE – meaning you can start building up your QWE early on.
+Candidates can complete their QWE in up to four organisations, rather than one law firm.
+However, it’s important to check what your shortlisted firms are doing in terms of accepting QWE because many firms will want you to complete two years of training with them, regardless of how much separate QWE you’ve built up.
+That said, any experience you have that gives you the chance to develop the legal skills and knowledge required to practise as a solicitor, or some or all of the competencies on the SRA’s Statement of Solicitor Competence, can count as QWE – meaning you can start building up your QWE early on.

-Find out what counts as QWE and how to gets yours accredited via The Oracle.
+Find out what counts as QWE and how to get yours accredited via The Oracle.